alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-20-reply-to-the-claims-of-bbc.md

 date: 2020-07-20
 note: false
 category: [refutals]
-excerpt: "The statement which the BBC reported from me on its morning news in London that I said that celebrating the Mawlid is an act of Kufr is a mere lie and groundless."
+summary: "The statement which the BBC reported from me on its morning news in London that I said that celebrating the Mawlid is an act of Kufr is a mere lie and groundless."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz